Xinglab/rmats-turbo/README.md

   --fixed-event-set FIXED_EVENT_SET
-                        A directory containing fromGTF.[AS].txt files to be used instead of detecting a new set of events
+                        A directory containing fromGTF.[AS].txt files to be used instead of detecting a new set of events --individual-counts   Output individualCounts.[AS_Event].txt files and add
+                        the individual count columns to [AS_Event].MATS.JC.txt
 ```

 ## Output